Metrorail Western Cape: Central Line

 The Central Line serves areas to the southeast of the city centre.
 Trains run from Cape Town to Langa on two different routes, one around the southern side and the other around the eastern side of Pinelands.
 From Langa they travel on one of three lines, going either to Mitchell's Plain, to Khayelitsha, or through Belhar to Bellville.

 Northern Line

 The Northern Line serves the northern suburbs of Cape Town as well as some outlying towns.
 Some trains travel from Cape Town station to Bellville along the old main line through Salt River, Maitland, Goodwood and Parow, while others travel along the relief main line via Century City.
 After Bellville, trains run on one of three routes: through Kraaifontein and Paarl to Wellington; via Kuils River and Stellenbosch to Muldersvlei; or Kuils River and Somerset West to Strand.

-Two "Business Express" trains provide a luxury commuter service, travelling from the suburbs to Cape Town in the morning and the reverse in the afternoon.
-One train runs from Huguenot (Paarl) via Kraaifontein and Brackenfell to Cape Town, while the other runs from Strand via Somerset West and Kuils River to Cape Town.
+Regional Routes

 There are also two longer-distance trains stopping at all stations en route daily.
 One along the main line to Worcester and at 174 km the longest possible route on a commuter train in South Africa.
 The other is the only diesel-hauled commuter train in the Western Cape to Malmesbury which travels 78 km on the route to Bitterfontein.